Research Intern Salary

 Popular Skills for Research Intern

-Research Interns generally report applying a varied skill set to their work.
+Research Interns report using a diverse set of skills on the job.
 Most notably, skills in Technical Writing, Data Analysis, Statistical Analysis, and Research Analysis are correlated to pay that is above average.
 Those listing Online Research as a skill should be prepared for drastically lower pay.
 Market Research and Microsoft Excel also typically command lower compensation.
-It is often found that people who know Data Analysis are also skilled in Statistical Analysis.
+For most people, competency in Data Analysis indicates knowledge of Statistical Analysis.

 Pay Difference by Location